SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WARequest.class/README.md

 remoteAddress
 	- the IP address of the client.
 If the server is behind a reverse proxy then this is '127.0.0.1'.
 This could in theory also be an IPv6 address.

-scheme
-	- the scheme used for the request, e.g., 'http' or 'https'.